Gallen sharp in 7 innings, Diamondbacks beat Rockies 4-0 - KESQ

 AP Sports Writer

+“You see a guy go out there pitching well, you want to do your part,” Gallen said.
+“You don’t want to be the weak link.
+It’s going through the whole clubhouse.
+The pitching staff, we’re trying to bring that edge, that tenacity.”

-Ketel Marte had three hits to boost his average to .206 and the Diamondbacks took advantage of another shaky start by Colorado’s Germán Márquez (0-3) to win for the ninth time in 12 games.
+Ketel Marte had three hits to boost his average to .206 and the Diamondbacks took advantage of a few mistakes by Colorado’s Germán Márquez (0-3) to win for the ninth time in 12 games.

 Gallen (2-0) allowed five hits and Arizona’s bullpen held a day after Mark Melancon gave up four runs in the ninth inning of a 4-1 loss.